MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/wa-examples.md

 ---
 title: Example for assignment rules and segments
-description: This section explains how to create assignment rules and segments for a specific scenario with examples.
+description: Learn how to create assignment rules and segments for different scenarios through examples.
 author: udaykirang
 ms.author: udag
 ms.reviewer: shujoshi